jmarkowi/Microsoft-Studios-Analysis/README.md

 This analysis leads to three recommendations for launching Microsoft Studios:

-- **Budget in the ranges of $100 million–$300 million to have the best chance at getting a positive ROI.** In the $100-200m and $200-300m range, the proportion of movies with a positive return are highest, at 93% and 97%, respectively.
+- **Budget in the range of $100 million–$300 million to have the best chance at getting a positive ROI.** In the $100-200m and $200-300m range, the proportion of movies with a positive return are highest, at 93% and 97%, respectively.
 - **Maximize ROI by releasing movies in May, June, and October** We recommend planning to release in months when ROI is the highest.
 Notably, in May and June Worldwide ROI for Top Movies is ~9.5 and just above 4.6 for relevant movies.
 As well, in October, ROI peaks at ~9.9 for Top movies and in November, ROI peaks at 4.8 for relevant movies.
 - **Prioritize production of dramas and comedies.** Although documentaries are very popular among all movies, these are rarely financially successful.
 Other genres more prevalent among top movies include action/adventure and horror/thriller/mystery.